Country Switcher: iTunes, App Store Web, and Google Play Web

 The extension works in the browser (including Windows)

-without changing the iTunes Store or affecting the device - browser only.
+without changing the iTunes Store, Apple ID, Google account, or the device - browser only.

 This is the best option if:

-- you mainly work with the App Store in a browser
+- you mainly work with App Store web or Google Play web in a browser

 - you need fast locale switching